philipAvdey/brickbox/README.md

 # Brickbox - the simple LEGO wishlist app!

 This React application allows users to search for LEGO sets and add them to a wishlist.
 Users can then view store pages for the LEGO sets in their wishlist.
 The app is built with Vite, TypeScript, and SCSS.
 [Rebrickable](https://rebrickable.com/home/) was used to fetch data about LEGO sets.
+Basic build deployed [here](https://philip-avdey-brickbox.netlify.app/).

 ## Table of Contents